geosolutions-it/MapStore2/docs/developer-guide/developing.md

 `npm start`

 Then point your preferred browser to [http://localhost:8081](http://localhost:8081).
 By default the front-end works using the online dev server as back-end.
-This configuration is useful on start-up quickly but is not a suggested configuration if you want to develop.
+This configuration is useful for a quick startup, but is not the suggested configuration if you want to develop.
 To learn how to connect the front-end dev server to a local back-end read the following instructions.

 ### Connect Front-end to local back-end